URDME/urdme/README.md

 - The optional SBML support requires additionally
 	- Python runtime libraries 2.6 or higher
   	- SBML library for python (libsbml)

+Additional information can be found in the paper:

+- URDME: A modular framework for stochastic simulation of reaction-transport processes in complex geometries,
+B. Drawert, S. Engblom and A. Hellander, BMC Systems Biology 2012 6:76